PCR Technology Buying Guide

 Once the appropriate enzyme has been selected it is important to follow the manufacturer’s instructions with regard to enzyme concentration.
 DNA polymerases from different suppliers may behave differently because of different formulations, assay conditions, and/or unit definitions.
 Additionally, the concentration of enzyme required will depend on the template, primers and cycling conditions.
 It is common to have the enzyme slightly in excess so the reaction can proceed efficiently.
 Adding too much enzyme however, can be detrimental to the experiment and result in the accumulation of nonspecific background products.
 The enzyme concentration can be optimized for PCR by testing a range of different concentrations, typically from 0.5 to 5 units/100 µL.

-Many scientists do not give the plasticware they use in their laboratory too much thought, but it is important to note not all plasticware is created equal.
-Different consumables can make a huge difference in the quality and reproducibility of your PCR results.
+It is important to note not all plasticware is created equal.
+Different consumables can make a huge difference in the quality and reproducibility of PCR results.
 Specialized tubes, plates, caps, seals and pipette tips have been designed specifically for optimal PCR performance.

-Choosing the appropriate consumables for PCR will be largely dependent on the level of throughput.
-PCR tubes and their associated caps can be purchased individually or in strips and are ideal for low throughout PCR.
-PCR plates, which are available in many formats, are designed for high throughput PCR.
+When purchasing such consumables consider compatibility with your PCR instrumentation and the level of your throughput.
+PCR tubes purchased individually or in strips, are ideal for low throughput PCR, whereas PCR plates are ideal for high throughput.
 PCR plates often need to be sealed to prevent evaporation during PCR, reduce cross-contamination and/or enable efficient transport and storage.
 Plate sealing is commonly achieved using either adhesive, or heat sealing films and foils.

-Often the simplest, quickest, most convenient and most reproducible approach for PCR cleanup is to use a commercial PCR purification kit.
+PCR purification kits are often the simplest, quickest, most convenient and most reproducible approach.
 Most of these kits are based on the retention of DNA fragments greater than around 100 base pairs on some form of solid support, such as a silica membrane.
 Following washing steps to remove dNTPs, buffer and unincorporated primers, a final elution step allows recovery of the bound DNA in a reasonably small volume.
 Many commercial kits are based on spin-column technology and can be used for either gel extraction or direct purification of PCR products.
 For gel extraction, the PCR products are size-fractionated on an agarose gel and the DNA band of interest is then cut from the gel in the smallest volume of agarose, under UV illumination.
 The gel slice is then melted in the presence of a chaotropic salt, such as sodium iodide, before being absorbed to a membrane in a spin column.
 The same procedure is used for post-PCR cleanup without gel separation.
-Gel extraction useful for samples that require nonspecific amplification products to be separated from the desired product.
-Typically, PCR cleanup using a kit takes approximately 10 minutes and results in highly purified DNA for use downstream applications such as ligations reactions, restriction digests, sequencing and in vitro transcription/translation.
+Gel extraction is useful for samples that require nonspecific amplification products to be separated from the desired product.
+Typically, PCR cleanup using a kit takes approximately 10 minutes and results in highly purified DNA for use in downstream applications such as ligations reactions, restriction digests, sequencing and in vitro transcription/translation.